 The furthest Robert’s ridden is 165km (103-miles), in a group century ride (he rode an additional 3-miles because he took a wrong turn)!
 His goal in 2018, among others, will be to ride any amount farther than 165km (103-miles).
 He doesn’t have a specific event picked out, but will train for the challenge and find a target event.
 He even hopes he can convince his wife, “Squawking Tiger” (also pictured) to join him – because she is always the inspiration that keeps him GOing when the GOing gets tough.

-Shanthi will be cycling 300km on an indoor bike (over 3 consecutive days) and she would like to do the challenge during the days Idai will be riding (so she can be with him in spirit).
+Shanthi will be cycling 300km on an indoor bike (over 2 consecutive days) and she would like to do the challenge during the days when Idai will be riding (so she can be with him in spirit).
 Shanthi is Idai & Garai’s cousin – Garai walked her down the aisle at her wedding, to give her away on behalf of the Makaya family.
 She is not a cyclist, so this challenge will be completely new ground for her…

 Simon’s goal in 2018 is to ride 300km (200-miles) to set himself a new longest ride distance.

 Steve A. had the goal in 2018 to complete his longest ride, starting on 4th March 2017 and ending on 3rd March 2018.
 That longest ride has turned out to be about 115,680km (72,300-miles) long and has taken a full year for Steve to complete!
-However, Steve is also keen to join Idai for the full Double End-to-End ride this year, using his Morpheus tandem bike (pictured).
-He really needs a second rider to make this work on the tandem – so if you think you could be that second rider please contact Idai.
+However, Steve is planning to join Idai during Double End-to-End ride this year and to ride a yet-to-be-determined distance.

 Steve H. is aiming to complete a 130-mile ride as part of a group ElliptiGO challenge along the California coast…